wilfredbayudan/wanderlist-client/README.md

 ## License

-The package is available as open source under the terms of the MIT License.
+This project is available as open source under the terms of the MIT License.

 ## Code of Conduct